Exxon sees carbon capture market at $4 trillion by 2050 - NewsBreak

 Exxon sees carbon capture market at $4 trillion by 2050

-HOUSTON, April 19 (Reuters) - Exxon Mobil Corp.
-(XOM.N) estimates there will be a $4 trillion market by 2050 for capturing carbon dioxide and storing it underground, the company said in a presentation on Tuesday.
+HOUSTON (Reuters) - Exxon Mobil Corp. estimates there will be a $4 trillion market by 2050 for capturing carbon dioxide and storing it underground, the company said in a presentation on Tuesday.

 That is about 60% of the $6.5 trillion market the U.S. largest crude producer estimates for oil and gas by then.